mymi14s/frappe_paystack/README.md

 ## Reports

 Access transaction insights via:
-- **Paystack Payment Log**: View all payment with status, amount, reference, and timestamp.
+- **Paystack Transactions**: View all payment with status, amount, reference, and timestamp.
-- **Paystack Report**: Match payments to invoices and identify discrepancies.
+- **Customer Volume**: See total transactions for each customer.

 ---